GabrielOnike/HealthCare-Manager/README.md

 Mobile application for client side management is also being developed using Flutter and is stored as a separate but linked project.

 Developers are welcome to hop on this project.
-The aspiration of this project is to provide an ever evolving digital platform that offers the best experience in healthcare management via existing and emerging digital channels.
+The aspiration of this project is to provide the defacto ever evolving digital platform that offers the best experience in healthcare management via existing and emerging digital channels.

 Electron version: 11.2.1